muhammadanjothosatru/speakyproject/README.md

 - Deploy the existing model using Flask

 ## Android
+- Define database
-- Make User Interface and User experience
+- Make User Interface and User experience in kotlin
-- Use Android Studio to build app
+- Create a basic features
 - Record video and sound to upload in cloud for machine learning processing to get point
+- Connect to API with Retrofit
 - Save point and assessment history

 ## Cloud